jsteinbergs/procedures/ssh/ssh.md

 8. You can now initailize a connection to the Ubuntu Linux machine by running `ssh yourCAEusername@sel-ws01.me.wisc.edu` in PowerShell while connected to a valid GlobalProtect portal.

-9. Following this instial call you will be promted asking if you are sure you want to connect.
+9. Following this initial call you will be promted asking if you are sure you want to connect.
 Run `yes` to add the server to the list of known SSH hosts on your Windows client.

 10. Finally, you are prompted to enter you CAE password (NOTE: the entry is hidden as a security precaution).
 The output should be the following: